azram19/neurocs1/README.txt

 Antoine Montavon
 Agata Mosinska

-Throughout the code (in global connectivity matrix) neurons 1:800 were excitatory, 801:1000 inhibitory.
+Throughout the code (in global connectivity matrix) neurons 1:800 are excitatory, 801:1000 are inhibitory.

 We used provided scripts to calculate Small World Index and to